Saturday, November 5, 2016

 In the meantime, street artists covered the ground floor with art.
 Some graffiti artists reportedly came from other countries to add their touches--including stencils and posters--to the unofficial street gallery.

-In 2003 Lachian Murdock, son of media mogul Rupert Murdock, purchased No. 11 Spring Street for approximately $5.25 million.
+In 2003 Lachian Murdoch, son of media mogul Rupert Murdoch, purchased No. 11 Spring Street for approximately $5.25 million.
 His announced intention was to convert the neglected building to a lavish private home which could include, among other modern amenities, a lap pool.
 Instead the building sat vacant and in 2005 Murdock and his family returned to Australia.

 He listed the property at $14.75 million in 2006.
 A three-year conversion resulted in a duplex apartment on the first and second floors, one sprawling apartment on the third, and a triplex on the fourth through penthouse (invisible from the street).

 After years of abuse the Fogarty stables building emerged beautifully restored.
 And despite the revitalization of neighborhood, it still looks a bit out of place, as it did in 1895.